 Being able to delegate tasks to other event staff when you have a list as long as your arm is essential.
 This takes the pressure off the main organiser and allows the event to be as stress-free as possible.
 When there are tight – and often competing – deadlines to hit, stress levels can be greatly elevated but being able to share the responsibility can be a load off your shoulders.

 Everyone has different strengths and abilities so working as a team will ensure that productivity is maximised.
 Allocate roles to those that suit them.
 For instance, if there is a team member who is outgoing and extroverted, make them the person to meet and greet visitors.
 This can create a more engaging atmosphere at your stand.

 Working together can help fix any problems that might arise.
 An event involves the pulling together of many different facets so things can and do go wrong along the way.
 Teamwork promotes innovation and problem solving as different members will approach a problem in different ways.
 Make the most of this by ensuring lines of communication are kept open within the team so all members know exactly what’s happening.

 4. Encourages Initiative

-A proactive team leader should encourage members of the team to take the initiative.
-This will aid problem solving and help the team to thrive.
+A proactive team leader should encourage other event staff to take the initiative.
+This will aid problem-solving and help the team to thrive.
 Different ideas can turn an ordinary event into something extraordinary which will live on in visitors’ minds.
 New initiatives will only come about if the team works successfully together and keeps communication open.